neurala/via-native-plugins/README.md

    to add the new files to the build system.
 Header files can go in the `include` directory, which is added to the compiler include directories path.
 5. Test your plugin by adding the appropriate files in the `test` directory then adding the source files in the `CMakeLists.txt`.
-6. Deploy your plugin by copying the newly compiled DLL in your VIA installation custom plugin folder (environment variable `NEURALA_EXTRA_PLUGINS_PATH`, defaulted to `C:\ProgramData\Neurala\SDKService\Plugins`)
+6. Deploy your plugin by copying the newly compiled DLL in your VIA installation custom plugin folder, which you should specify with the envirionment variable `NEURALA_EXTRA_PLUGINS_PATH`.
+  - On Windows, this defaults to `C:\ProgramData\Neurala\SDKService\Plugins`.
+  - On Linux there is no default location for extra plugins (plugins are still loaded at SDKService's own library path at `/opt/Neurala/SDKService/lib`).

 > If your plugin is not detected by Inspector, restart the Neurala SDKService from Windows' Services panel.

 More information on the interfaces can be found in the headers of the stub library.
 The interface headers are:
 - [`VideoSource`](https://github.com/neurala/via-native-plugins/blob/main/stub/include/neurala/video/VideoSource.h)